 The spotted lanternfly (SLF) is a sap-feeding insect native to Asia that feeds on more than 65 plant species and is projected to become a serious pest of specialty crops including grapes, tree fruit, ornamentals, and hardwoods.
 The goals for this project are to develop efficacious tactics for managing the invasive SLF, on vulnerable specialty crops to reduce the risk of widespread, catastrophic damage and to develop strategies for long-term SLF management.

 Spotted lanternfly reported distribution in the United States.
-Updated January 16, 2024.
+Updated July 10, 2025.

 A list of journal articles published by our team of scientists and extension specialists.
-Updated October 23, 2023.
+Updated January 30, 2025.

 Recordings of SLF 101, held on Feb.
 17, and the three-day Spotted Lanternfly Summit, held March 1–3, 2022, are now available.